compose-spec/compose-spec/08-configs.md

 ```

 If `external` is set to `true` and the configuration has other but `name` attributes set, considering resource is
-not managed by compose lifecycle, Compose Implementations SHOULD reject the Compose file as invalid.
+not managed by compose lifecycle, Compose rejects the Compose file as invalid.

 Compose file need to explicitly grant access to the configs to relevant services in the application.